-Agents obeying a purpose restriction under the cognitive definition (Definition 1) will employ a system in $Imp(m, \equiv, \sigma, \beta_1)$ .
+Agents obeying a purpose restriction under the cognitive definition (Definition 1) will employ a system in $Imp(m, \equiv, \sigma, \beta_1)$.
 Thus, Theorem 3 shows that the cognitive definition is sufficiently strong to rule out information use.

 Information Use for Other Purposes.
 The situation is subtler for the weaker behaviorist definition (Definition 2) and the algorithm AUDIT based upon it.
 Systems exist that will pass AUDIT and satisfy the behaviorist definition despite having interference by using the protected information for some purpose other than the restricted one.
 The key is that there could be more than one optimal strategy for a POMDP and that the agent may use the choice among optimal strategies to communicate information.
 The behavior of such a system will be consistent with whichever optimal strategy it selects, satisfying the behaviorist definition and AUDIT.
-However, such a system will not actually implement any strategy for the quotiented POMDP $m/\equiv$ since it distinguishes between observations conflated by $\equiv$ .
+However, such a system will not actually implement any strategy for the quotiented POMDP m/\equiv since it distinguishes between observations conflated by \equiv .

-For example, consider modifying the motivating example found in Section 3 in two ways to make the POMDP $m'{ex}$ .
-First, let $ad_2$ come in two versions, $ad_2^a$ and $ad_2^b$ , which are otherwise the same as the original $ad_2$ .
+For example, consider modifying the motivating example found in Section 3 in two ways to make the POMDP $m'{\rm ex}$.
+First, let ${\sf ad}2$ come in two versions, ${\sf ad}2^a$ and ${\sf ad}2^b$, which are otherwise the same as the original ${\sf ad}2$.
 Second, change the POMDP so that the network must perform the action lookup before showing any ads.
-Two optimal non-redundant strategies will exist for $m'{ex}/\equiv$ .
-Starting from the initial beliefs $\beta{ex1}$ discussed above, in one of the strategies, $\sigma^a$ , the network will first perform lookup and then show $ad_2^a$ .
-Under the second, $\sigma^b$ , it will show $ad_2^b$ after lookup.
-Under both, it then switches to the action stop.
+The agent can optimize $m'{\rm ex}/\equiv$ by either using a strategy σ^a or σ^b .
+Under σ^a , starting from the initial beliefs $\beta{\rm ex1}$ discussed above, the network will first perform lookup and then show ${\sf ad}2^a$.
+Under σ^b , it will show ${\sf ad}2^b$ after lookup.

-The network's ability to choose between $\sigma^a$ and $\sigma^b$ can result in interference.
-In particular, the network might not implement either of them and instead delay the choice between $ad_2^a$ and $ad_2^b$ until after the observation from lookup informs it of the visitor's gender.
-The network could then use $ad_2^a$ for a female and $ad_2^b$ for a male.
-While such a system would use the information and have interference, it obeys the behaviorist definition with its actions consistent with either $\sigma^a$ in the case of a female or $\sigma^b$ in the case of a male.
+The network's ability to choose between σ^a and σ^b can result in interference.
+In particular, the network might not implement either of them and instead delay the choice between ad_2^a and ad_2^b until after the observation from lookup informs it of the visitor's gender.
+The network could then use ad_2^a for a female and ad_2^b for a male.
+While such a system would use the information and have interference, it obeys the behaviorist definition with its actions consistent with either σ^a or σ^b .

 Since such systems use the prohibited information to choose between optimal strategies, doing so does not actually increase its satisfaction of the purpose.
-Thus, this information use is not intuitively for that purpose.
-The agent must be motivated by some other purpose such as exfiltrating protected information to a third-party that can see which ad the network selects but the not visitor's gender directly.
-Thus, the behaviorist definition does not allow the agent to use the information for the purpose prohibited by the restriction, but rather allows the agent to use the information for some other purpose.
+Thus, this information use is not intuitively for that purpose and the agent must be motivated by some other purpose.
+Thus, the behaviorist definition does not allow the agent to use the information for the purpose prohibited by the restriction, but rather allows the agent to use the information for other purposes.

 The auditor might want to prevent such interference since it violates the cognitive definition.
 The modifications to the example illustrate two ways that the auditor can do so if he has sufficient control over the agent's environment.
-The first is to ensure that only a single strategy is optimal and non-redundant.
+The first is to ensure that only a single strategy is optimal.
 The second is to make sure that the agent can avoid learning the protected information (such as by performing the action lookup) and that learning it incurs a cost.
 When learning information is optional and costly, the agent will only be able to learn it if doing so increases its total reward, and not just to select among optimal strategies that do not depend upon using that information.
 A third possible modification is to require the agent to perform an action committing it to a single strategy before it can learn the protected information.